Menu

 • Subject Testing:

-• Year 10 (age 14) Applicants: GL tests for English, Mathematics, and Science
+• Year 10 (age 14) Applicants: GL tests for English, Mathematics, and Science with a minimum score of 130.

 An Excellence in the Creative Arts Scholarship – is awarded to students who demonstrate outstanding artistic ability, creativity, and achievement in the visual or performing arts.
 This scholarship recognizes students who have attained excellence through recognized competitions, exhibitions, performances, or other artistic accomplishments at a high level.